The advantages of using authentic materials in the EFL classroom

 COURSEBOOKS AVOID NON-STANDARD SPOKEN FORMS

-Coursebook writers tend to stick blindly to a structural syllabus that’s been around for decades.
+Coursebook writers tend to stick blindly to the structural syllabus.

-One example to back up my assertion is the almost pointless teaching of passives.
+One example to back up my assertion is the pointless teaching of passives.

 Look at the examples below, from New Headway Upper Intermediate (2014) once again:

 Passive tense aspects are not common in spoken English.

 Frankly, I’m not sure I’ve ever uttered a sentence that contains a future perfect passive or past perfect passive.